ravisandhi7/Entreprise-Project/README.md

 📌 **Overview**

 This project demonstrates a complete Enterprise Active Directory environment built using virtual machines.
-It simulates a real-world corporate network with multiple domain controllers, organizational units, group policies, and automation using PowerShell.
+It simulates a real-world corporate network with multiple domain controllers, organizational units, and group policies.

 The lab is designed to showcase system administration, identity management, and enterprise network configuration skills.